To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 Now let’s dive into the details of 7 popular grind sizes, what they look like, and what grind size is best for what brewing method.

 Extreme fine grounds look like flour or powder.
-These grounds are exclusively used for Turkish coffee; if you haven’t heard of Turkish coffee before, you probably not have also seen these grounds.
+These grounds are exclusively used for Turkish coffee; if you haven’t heard of Turkish coffee before, you probably not have seen these grounds.

 There are no filters involved in the Turkish brewing method, and all the grounds either dissolve entirely into the drink or settle at the bottom.
-That’s why extremely fine grounds are used so they can easily settle at the bottom and do not make your drink muddy.

 The texture of fine grounds is like powdered sugar or a little finer than table salt.

-Fine grounds are suitable for brewing processes that use pressurized water and short brewing time i-e, Espresso, Moka Pot, and Aero press (limit the brew time to 60-90 seconds)
+Fine grounds are suitable for brewing processes that use pressurized water and short brewing time i-e, Espresso, Moka Pot, and Aero press

 The texture of medium-fine grounds is compared to table salt and is a little finer than the sand.

-Medium
+Medium Fine Grounds

 For pour-over, you can use all three Medium Fine, Medium, and Medium-coarse grinds.
 It solely depends on your test.
 As you make the grind finer, your pour-over coffee will become more bitter and stronger.
 As you move towards the coarse settings, your drink will become smoother and more acidic.

-Medium Coarse
+Medium Coarse (Grind Size for Chemex)

 Medium coarse grounds have an appearance similar to rough or coarse sand.

 This grind size is perfect for Chemex, Clever dripper coffee maker, and café solo brewer.
-The brewing style of these methods is similar to French Press but with the addition of a filter.
+The brewing style of these methods is similar to the French Press but with the addition of a filter.

-Coarse
+Medium Coarse grounds

 Coarse Grind is well suited for French Press as it can easily be filtered out with the Metal strainer of the French Press coffee maker.